 1. Plan Your Meals

-Meal Planning can save money, reduce stress, and is one of the easiest ways to manage food waste.
+Meal planning can save money and reduce stress, and it is one of the easiest ways to manage food waste.
 Taking a shopping list to the shops or grocery store helps keep us focused and stops us from buying things on impulse we don't need.
 Try to plan meals around what you do have in the fridge or cupboards, rather than what you don't.
 Don't forget to plan meals to use up leftovers.
 Recipes for leftovers are really handy.
-These are some of my most popular leftover recipes for meat:-
+These are some of my most popular leftover recipes for meat:

 - Leftover Pork Stroganoff